Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Medicare Part A covers hospital stays and other inpatient procedure costs.
-Most cataract surgeries will not require the patient to remain overnight, however, if yours does, your hospital expenses should be covered by Part A.
+Most cataract surgeries will not require the patient to remain overnight.
+But if yours does, your hospital expenses should be covered by Part A.

 Here are some things to take into consideration regarding Medicare coverage:

 It is possible to purchase a “Medigap” insurance policy from a private health insurance company.
-These plans are meant to provide supplemental coverage for health services not covered by Medicare and often cover premium cataract eye surgery.
+These plans are meant to provide supplemental coverage for health services not covered by Medicare.
+They often cover premium cataract eye surgery.

 Speak directly with your Medicare representative before having cataract surgery to determine the total cost of your operation.

 Most health insurance providers consider cataract surgery to be medically necessary.
 Therefore they will cover at least a portion of the costs associated.